Technoraul/mikrotik/README.md

 This script was created to get backup files (backup and rsc) from microtik.

 ### Manual:
-You must change "username", "pass", "mikrotik", "tmp" values.
+Change "username", "pass", "mikrotik", "tmp" values.